jackcook/mozart/README.md

 ## Features

 - Asynchronous image loading with one line of code
-- Loading the image into an imageview/button in that same line of code
+- Loading the image into an image view/button in that same line of code
 - Retrieve the image upon completion, in the same line of code

 ---